Owner and CEO

 Tawerna Kaszubska – owner

 Gregoire Nitot is passionate about exploring new business areas and industries.
-In addition to his investment in Polonia Warszawa, he is also the founder and CEO of Sii Poland – the largest provider of outsourcing services in Poland and a subsidiary of Sii Sweden.
+In addition to his investment in Polonia Warszawa, he is also the founder and CEO of Sii Poland – the largest provider of outsourcing services in Poland and subsidiaries of Sii Sweden and Sii Ukraine.
 Besides, he is the owner of Tawerna Kaszubska, a lakeside guesthouse in Kashubia.
 It is one of his favorite places in the world, and where his wife also comes from.

 OTHER INVESTMENTS